HeavyMedl/lists/README.md

 ```
 ------
 <a name='nubBy'/>
-### nubBy : [x] -> f -> [x]
+### nubBy : [x]|str -> f -> [x]
 ------
-**Description**: Remove duplicates from an Array of Variables based on a user supplied Function defintion of equality.
+**Description**: Remove duplicates from an Array of Variables or a String based on a user supplied Function defintion of equality.
 Keep the first occurence of each element.

-**Signature Definition**: Give arg 1 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function.
 Get an Array of Variables.

 **Example Usage**: